LiveHelperChat/fbmessenger/README.md

 # WhatsApp configuration

+Notice - WhatsApp campaigns etc are supported only for statically defined WhatsApp accounts.
+Login based WhatsApp phone numbers for campaigns will be added later.

 This configuration option is available with [Permanent Access Token](https://developers.facebook.com/docs/whatsapp/business-management-api/get-started#1--acquire-an-).
-In the future we might add a Login option.
 In facebook Extension settings you have to enter
 * Permanent WhatsApp access token -  [Permanent Access Token](https://developers.facebook.com/docs/whatsapp/business-management-api/get-started#1--acquire-an-).
 * WhatsApp Business Account ID - You will find it in `WhatsApp-> Getting` Started section of the facebook app